the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

   return person.firstName === 'Sarah';
 };

+# leanpub-start-insert
 const sarah = persons.find(findSarah);
+# leanpub-end-insert

 console.log(sarah);
 // { firstName: 'Sarah', lastName: 'Finnley' }
 ~~~~~~~

-Apparently, there is already the built-in array method called `find()` which does exactly what we have implemented before: find an item in a list based on a condition; whereas the condition is returned from callback function which has access to each person.
+Apparently, there is already the built-in array method called `find()` which does exactly what we have implemented before: find an item in a list based on a condition, whereas the condition is returned from a callback function which has access to each person.
 It's exactly the same callback function that we have used before and it can be changed the same way as we have done before:

 {title="index.js",lang="javascript"}
 ~~~~~~~